yasinhajilou/Compozist/README.md

 Before you submit your pull request, please make sure that:

-- Your code follows the [Kotlin coding conventions](https://kotlinlang.org/docs/coding-conventions.html).
 - Your code is well-documented and formatted using [ktlint](https://github.com/pinterest/ktlint).
 - Your code does not introduce any new errors or warnings.
 - Your code passes all the tests and checks.

-You can also contribute by reporting issues, suggesting features, or providing feedback.
+#You can also contribute by reporting issues, suggesting features, or providing feedback.
 Thank you for your support! 😊